 Privacy Act Statement: Your information will be used to fulfill your order for Skreddy Pedals products and services.
 We do not disclose your information to third parties without your consent, except to facilitate the transaction, to act on your behalf or request, or as legally required.

 We make our products on an as-ordered basis.
 We do not carry any products in stock.
 It takes a while to get through our order list and to make your pedal.
-The current wait time as listed on each product page (i.e,; about 2 months or so) is an estimate; this is subject to change due to many factors including those outside of our control.
+The current wait time as listed on each product page (i.e,; about a month or so) is an estimate; this is subject to change due to many factors including those outside of our control.
 We try but are not always successful at keeping our dealers stocked.

 We use US Postal Service Priority Mail with Signature Required for domestic shipping, and we will calculate the cost when we send your final invoice.